Battle of Forts Jackson and St. Philip: Second phase: passing the forts

 When passing the forts, the fleet was to form two columns.
 The starboard column would fire on Fort St. Philip, while the port column would fire on Fort Jackson.
 They were not to stop and slug it out with the forts, however, but to pass by as quickly as possible.
 Farragut hoped that the combination of darkness and smoke would obscure the aim of the gunners in the forts, and his vessels could pass by relatively unscathed.

 At approximately 03:00 on April 24, the fleet got under way and headed for the gap in the chain that had blocked the channel.
 Soon after passing that obstacle, they were spotted by men in the forts, which promptly opened up with all their available firepower.
 As Farragut had hoped, however, their aim was poor, and his fleet suffered little significant damage.
 His own gunners' aim was no better, of course, and the forts likewise sustained little damage.
-The last three gunboats in the column were turned back.
-Itasca was disabled by a shot in her boilers and drifted out of action; the others (Pinola and Winona) turned back because dawn was breaking and not because of Rebel gun practice.
+The last three gunboats in the column turned back.
+Itasca was disabled by a shot in her boilers and drifted out of action; the others (Pinola and Winona) turned back because dawn was breaking and not because of Rebel guns.